Nastel/jkool-client-java-api/README.md

 		<version>0.2.1</version>
 	</dependency>
 ```
-##Getting Started
+##Streaming to jKool
-Instantiate `JKStream` class.
-You will need to pass it the access token you received when you signed up for jKool.
-This token will grant you access to stream and also ensure that the data goes to the repository associated with the access token.
+Streaming allows developers to send time series data such as events, metrics, transations, logs over secure jKool cloud interface.
+You will need your jKool access token that you received when you signed up for jKool.
+This token ensures that the your data goes to the repository associated with the access token.
 ```java
 	JKStream jkSend = new JKStream("yourtoken");
 ```